heysweet/select_nodes/ExampleAPIUsage.md

 4. Get selection/exclusion parents (or parents of children if the spec asks for it with "@") set for each selection spec by traversing the graph (WASM)

 We wait for the fourth batch of requests to resolve, and then we can just do unions and differences on the outputs and be done!

+## With children and parents represented (2x as much space, runtime optimizations)

+This API was also designed to enable parallel work, and is solvable in a sequence of 2 batches of promises:

+1. Get SelectionSpecs from input string (WASM) while fetching compressed graph (database/S3?)
+2. The second set of batches is comprised of 2 phases for each Selection Spec:

+   a.
+Use the SelectionSpecs to query for all target nodes (database) while instantiating a NodeSelector with compressed graph (WASM)

+   b.
+Get selection/exclusion set of children and parents for each selection spec by traversing the graph (WASM)

+We wait for the second batch of requests to resolve, and then we can just do unions and differences on the outputs and be done!

+## Graph representation

 The compressed graph representation could be something like the following: